-- In the case of an External Welfare and Support worker having a grievance concerning a staff member or student that cannot be resolved, the worker shall submit their concerns in writing to the Student Wellbeing Coordinator and raise the matter with their Direct Line Management.
+1. In the case of an External Welfare and Support worker having a grievance concerning a staff member or student that cannot be resolved, the worker shall submit their concerns in writing to the Student Wellbeing Coordinator and raise the matter with their Direct Line Management.
 The Sub-school Principal in charge of welfare will aim to resolve the conflict.
-If the matter should still be unresolved, the Sub-school Principal will refer the matter to the Principal and the Direct Line Manager of the External Welfare and Support worker. - 2.
-In the case of a student or staff member having a grievance concerning the External Welfare and Support worker, the concern may be initially discussed with the worker and shall be submitted in writing to the Sub-school Principal in charge of Welfare.
+If the matter should still be unresolved, the Sub-school Principal will refer the matter to the Principal and the Direct Line Manager of the External Welfare and Support worker.

+2. In the case of a student or staff member having a grievance concerning the External Welfare and Support worker, the concern may be initially discussed with the worker and shall be submitted in writing to the Sub-school Principal in charge of Welfare.
 The Sub-school Principal will endeavour to resolve the conflict and will inform the Principal and the Direct Line Manager of the grievance.
+If the matter is not resolved, the Sub-school Principal will refer the matter to the Principal and the Direct Line Manager of the Brievance.
 If the matter is not resolved, the Sub-school Principal will refer the matter to the Principal and the Direct Line Manager of the External Support Worker.